-The former expression in Equation 1 represents the regularization that is normally used in SVMs, whereas the latter example represents the hinge loss that computes the number of incorrect rankings yielded by the scoring functions, that is, $\mathbf{q} < \mathbf{t}$ .
-By definition, an incorrect ranking is considered when a pair yields scores less than a unit margin $\nabla(t|p) > \nabla(q|p) + 1$ .
-The optimizer in Equation 1 provides a descriptive vector $p^$ via a mapping function $\phi$ that maps the t video frames to corresponding vector, respectively.
+The former expression in Equation 1 represents the regularization that is normally used in SVMs, whereas the latter example represents the hinge loss that computes the number of incorrect rankings yielded by the scoring functions, that is, $\mathbf{q} < \mathbf{t}$.
+By definition, an incorrect ranking is considered when a pair yields scores less than a unit margin $\nabla(t|p) > \nabla(q|p) + 1$.
+The optimizer in Equation 1 provides a descriptive vector p^ via a mapping function φ that maps the t video frames to corresponding vector, respectively.
 The vector provides sufficient information to rank the frames accordingly.
 However, we proceed with the aggregation of the ranking information to obtain the video descriptor.
 Existing rank-pooling methods use features such as motion boundary histograms, histograms of optical flows, improved dense trajectories, and histograms of gradients [48].
 In this study, we used RGB frames (image pixels) directly for the aforementioned function.
 In this work, we apply Fisher vector coding on the feature vectors obtained using improved dense trajectories, motion boundary histograms, histogram of optical flows, and histogram of oriented gradients to obtain a single descriptor vector, respectively.
 Therefore, $\theta(v_t)$ acts as an operator that stacks the pixel components from an RGB frame on a large vector.
-Subsequently, the vector $p^$ is a descriptor that yields the number of elements equivalent to a single RGB frame and thus can be considered a standard RGB image.
-It also suggests that the number of elements in $p^$ , $\theta(v_t)$ , and $v_t$ are the same, respectively.
+Subsequently, the vector p^ is a descriptor that yields the number of elements equivalent to a single RGB frame and thus can be considered a standard RGB image.
+It also suggests that the number of elements in p^ , $\theta(v_t)$, and v_t are the same, respectively.
 Furthermore, we summarize the information from the video frames of the container.
-We then use vector $p^$ and compute the gradient with each frame.
+We then use vector p^ and compute the gradient with each frame.
 The use of RGB frames for applying rank pooling to action-based videos has two benefits.
+The gradient in this study refers to the directional change in color intensity values, accordingly.
+One benefit is the decrease in processing time since optical flows require considerable computational power [6], and the second is the performance improvement compared to using optical flows, which is compliant with the observations in study [6].
+In this study, the frame that yielded the least gradient response was considered the thumbnail.
+Similar to the RGB modality, there are two main reasons for selecting the least-gradient response.
+The first is the effectiveness of the least gradient response against color values for optimizing loss functions, as highlighted in [50], and the second is the sensitivity of GIF images towards image gradients owing to drastically different signatures in the form of dotted patterns, false contours, and flat regions [50].
+Once the key frame, i.e. with the least gradient response, is selected, the frame is then passed as an input to the backbone network, i.e., ConvNeXt, for subsequent learning process, respectively.